DunbarJFA/Portfolio/README.md

 # Portfolio
-This is a collection of my work since starting my Computer Science Master's degree program at the University of New Orleans in the Fall of 2017.
+This is a collection of my work since starting my Computer Science Master's degree program at the University of New Orleans.

 You'll find it subdivided firstly according to language or discipline, then according to a more specific breakdown of the tools or technologies used.